Bivash2001/sillymotion/README.txt

 - A modern web browser (Chrome, Firefox, or Edge recommended).
 - A webcam (for capturing frames).
 - Optional: an audio file (MP3, WAV, OGG) for syncing animation.
+- A PNG logo file named “logo.png” in the same folder as this HTML file.

 -----------------------------------------
    LIMITATIONS